The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Determining proper motion of stars

 The proper motion calculations were conducted for a total of 10,214,718 sources within the LMC field.
-However, due to the overlapping of pawprints resulting in multiple observations of sources, we have identified 5,253,104 unique sources with proper motion measurements of which about 3,161,000 were used by \citet{2022florian} in the inner LMC.
-In the outer LMC, \citet{2022thomas} used a sample of $\sim$2.6 million sources.
-However, in that work coordinates were obtained from VDFS, which is based on aperture photometry, while we use PSF photometry.
-Compared to \citet{2022florian} and \citet{2022thomas}, this study incorporated the extra epoch observations obtained until January 2023.
-Consequently, the average total time baseline of observations extended from approximately 2.5 years to 10 years, leading to improved precision in the proper motion measurements.
+However, due to the overlapping of pawprints resulting in multiple observations of sources, we have identified 5,253,104 unique sources with proper motion measurements, of which about 3,161,000 were used by \citetalias{2022florian} in the inner LMC.
+In the outer LMC, \citetalias{2022thomas} used a sample of $\sim$2.6 million sources.
+However, in that work, coordinates were obtained from VDFS, which is based on aperture photometry, while we use PSF photometry.
+Compared to \citetalias{2022florian} and \citetalias{2022thomas}, this study incorporated the extra epoch observations obtained until January 2023.
 As a result, the standard deviation per tile of the proper motion decreased from approximately 6 mas yr$^{-1}$ to 1.5 mas yr$^{-1}$ in both $\mu_W$ and $\mu_N$ directions as shown in the density scatter plot in Figure \ref{fig:pm-relative}.

-\subsection{Absolute Proper Motion}
+\subsection{Absolute proper motion}

-The alignment of sources to a reference frame utilizing exclusively LMC sources only corrects for the observational and instrumental discrepancies.
+The alignment of sources to a reference frame utilising exclusively LMC sources only corrects for the observational and instrumental discrepancies.
 However, to ensure the proper motion values are calibrated to an absolute scale, i.e. heliocentric motion, further conversion is necessary.
-Before calibrating the relative proper motion catalogues to an absolute scale, it was essential to filter out probable Milky Way sources that may still be present in the catalogue, despite the previous filtering steps, alongside the LMC sources.
+Before calibrating the relative proper motion catalogues to an absolute scale, it was essential to filter out probable MW sources that may still be present in the catalogue, despite the previous filtering steps, alongside the LMC sources.
 To accomplish this, we implemented a two-step filtering process.
-Initially, the VMC proper motion catalogues underwent cross-matching with the Gaia Milky Way catalogue, created by excluding LMC sources from the comprehensive Gaia dataset, using the probable LMC sources catalogue we obtained earlier from Gaia (see Section \ref{sec:CFR}).
-Afterwards, we utilized the CMD regions, as discussed in section \ref{sec:CFR}, to selectively retain sources predominantly associated with the LMC.
+Initially, the VMC proper motion catalogues underwent cross-matching with the Gaia MW catalogue, created by excluding LMC sources from the comprehensive Gaia dataset, using the probable LMC sources catalogue we obtained earlier from Gaia (see Section \ref{sec:CFR}).
+Afterwards, we utilised the CMD regions, as discussed in section \ref{sec:CFR}, to selectively retain sources predominantly associated with the LMC.
 As a result of these filtering steps, the total count of unique LMC sources with relative proper motion measurements was reduced to 5,125,009 sources, which represents the most refined sample possible.